 “One of the most common novice questions people ask me is regarding how much weight on each ski… And I never think about it but it’s pretty much 100% on the outside foot.
 But you’re never thinking what the percentage is.
 It is over the outside ski where you want to be!“

-To accomplish those great angles, the key is to shorten/collapse the inside leg by flexing the inside knee, while you are moving to the inside of the turn.
-Flexing the inside leg drags the hips both down and in.
-That’s the holy grail, flexing the inside knee deeply (bend it a lot).
-The more you shorten the inside leg, the more you’re going to “fall” or move to the inside of the turn and the more edge angle you’ll be creating.
-This “falling to the inside” happens naturally and passively by shortening the inside leg, we don’t push our body at all.
-It’s like a “free fall” of the body to the inside of the turn.
-In order to move our center of mass further inside the turn and achieve those angles, we have to deeply flex the inside leg in order to “get it out of the way” as well.
-If we don’t do that, the inside leg blocks the ability to move further inside.
+To accomplish those great angles, the key is to shorten/collapse the inside leg by flexing the inside HIP and KNEE while moving to the inside of the turn.
+Flexing the inside leg drags the pelvis both down and in.
+That’s the holy grail, flexing/shortening the inside leg deeply (bending it a lot).
+The more you shorten the inside leg, the more you’re going to “fall” and move to the inside of the turn, and the more edge angle you’ll be building.
+This “falling to the inside” happens naturally and passively by shortening the inside leg.
+To move our center of mass further inside the turn and achieve those angles, we must deeply flex the inside leg to “get it out of the way”.
+If we don’t do that, the inside leg blocks the ability to move further in.

 The highest edge angle is achieved when you have (briefly) your inside hip touching or rubbing the snow.
-That happens at or after the fall line.
-This movement of progressively moving to the inside of the turn by shortening the inside leg is similar to what happens if you cut and shorten one leg of a standing ladder.
+That happens at (or a bit after) the fall line.
+This skiing movement of progressively moving to the inside of the turn by shortening the inside leg is similar to what happens if you cut and shorten one leg of a standing ladder.
 The whole ladder is going to tip/move to that side…

-Again, flexing the inside leg throughout the turn in a relatively narrow stance, generates a vertical separation of the skis (not horizontal, so please do not separate your legs).
-Take a look at the picture below of Ted Ligety (credits to Ron LeMaster).
-We can note that limbs are close together…
+Again, flexing the inside leg throughout the turn in a relatively narrow stance generates a vertical separation of the skis (not horizontal, so please do not separate your legs to get angles).
+Take a look at the picture below of Ted Ligety (credits to the great author and person Ron LeMaster).
+We can also note that the limbs are close together…

-Skiing is about balancing on one leg, the outside one.
+Skiing for the most part is about balancing on one leg, the outside one.
 That’s the more efficient way of turning.
-Regarding ski pressure, the inside leg is light and somehow “comes along for the ride”.
+So regarding pressure, the inside ski is light and somehow “comes along for the ride”.

-In addition, it is simply way harder to balance on the outside of your foot (that is balancing over the inside ski) than on the inside of your foot (that is balancing over the outside ski).
+In addition, it is simply way harder to balance on the outside part of the foot (that happens when we balance over the inside ski) than on the inside part of the foot (that is balancing over the outside ski).

-In case there are any doubts, let’s look at the image below:
+In case you have any doubts, let’s take a look at the image below:

-Stefan Rogentin of the Swiss Ski Team arching that outside ski… Look at the flexing pattern, deeply flexed on the shovel, and straighter in the tail of the ski.
-The majority of the skis are designed to behave like that (softer shovel, harder tail) to facilitate turn initiation.
+Stefan Rogentin of the Swiss Ski Team really arching that outside ski… Also take a look at the flexing pattern, deeply flexed on the shovel, and straighter in the tail of the ski.
+The majority of the skis are designed to behave like that (softer shovel, harder tail) to facilitate turn initiation and increasing the speed going out of the turn.

-Regarding leg activity, in high-level skiing, we focus (or pay attention) more on the inside leg work, than the outside one.
-While skiing down the slope, we focus mainly on flexing and tipping the inside leg, and that’s how we, indirectly (and almost automatically), get angles and pressure on the outside ski.
-While skiing, the inside leg is much more active than the outside.
-Speaking in terms of balance, to go from outside foot to outside foot during the turns, we have to work mainly with each inside leg.
-So high-level skiing is all about inside leg active performance. advanced skiing
+Regarding leg activity, in high-level skiing we focus (or pay attention) more on the inside leg work, than the outside one.
+While skiing down the slope, we tend to focus mainly on flexing and tipping the inside leg, and that’s how we, indirectly (and almost automatically) get pressure and angles on the outside ski.
+The inside leg is way more active than the outside.
+And speaking in terms of balance, to go from outside foot to outside foot during the turns, we have to work mainly with each inside leg by unweighting it.
+So high-level skiing is really about inside leg active performance. advanced skiing

-The focus is on the inside half of the body that creates the major movements.
-This way gives you perfect balance on the outside ski, which is still the dominant balancing foot.
+Actually the focus is on the lifting of the whole inside half of the body, which is in charge of creating the major movements.
+This way we create perfect balance on the outside foot, which remains always as the dominant balancing ski.

 “In skiing everything starts from the ground up, from the feet up…”